-All or our contracts are delivered by Sarah or Jo, with support from our team of associates where required.
-This ensures that we can develop personal relationships with our clients and provide a clear ‘lead’ on all contracts.
+All or our contracts are delivered by Jo, with support from our team of associates where required.
+This ensures that there is always a clear ‘lead’ on all contracts.

-Does the Bright Ideas Partnership support start-up charities and not-for-profit organisations?
+Does the Bright Ideas Partnership support start-up charities and community organisations?

 Does the Bright Ideas Partnership accept payment on results or by commission?